Thomas E. Leavey

-Thomas E. Leavey (1897-1980) was an American business executive, rancher, and philanthropist.
+Thomas E. Leavey (1897–1980) was an American business executive, rancher, and philanthropist.

 Early life

-Born near Ferndale, Humboldt County, California to Irish immigrants, he attended Santa Clara University and served briefly in the U. S. Army during the final months of World War I. In 1923, he received a bachelor's degree from the Georgetown University School of Law and relocated to Los Angeles two years later.
+Born near Ferndale, Humboldt County, California to Irish immigrants, he attended Santa Clara University and served briefly in the U. S. Army during the final months of World War I. In 1923, he received a bachelor's degree from the Georgetown University School of Law and relocated to Los Angeles, California two years later.

 Career

 In 1928, he co-founded the company that became the Farmers Insurance Group with John C. Tyler.

 Philanthropy

 With his wife, Dorothy Leavey, he established the Thomas and Dorothy Leavey Foundation in 1952.
-The Leavey Foundation has donated more than $100 million to support educational, religious, and other institutions.
+The Leavey Foundation prefers to donate privately; however, it has publicly donated more than $200 million to support educational, religious, and other institutions.

 Death

 He died on March 29, 1980, at the age of 82.
 Dorothy Leavey died in January 1998 at the age of 101.